LW2904/ofln/README.md

 <h3 align="center">ofln</h3>

-Lightweight, fast, straightforward script to fatch a page and its resources, writing them to disk.
+Lightweight, fast, straightforward script to fetch a page and its resources, writing them to disk.

-Uses streams throughout, and the very quick [parse5](https://github.com/inikulin/parse5) module to parse html.
+Uses streams throughout and the very quick [parse5](https://github.com/inikulin/parse5) module to parse html, which is the only dependency.

 ```
 $ npm i -g @sturmwalzer/ofln